 The disadvantages of the procedure are that it is usually a staged procedure (two or more operations) and that although the size and shape of your reconstructed breast is not likely to change very much, your normal breast will continue to change size and shape, especially if you gain or lose weight.
 A reconstructed breast by an implant is never perfectly symmetrical with the normal breast.
 However in a bra, the difference should be unnoticeable, even in the long term.
 This is why a bilateral implant mastectomy reconstruction often looks better than a unilateral reconstruction.

 Infection is a possibility after any surgery.
 The risk of infection after breast reconstruction with implants would be about 1% to 5%.
-Nonetheless, this is a serious problem because should a significant infection occur with an implant, sometimes this cannot be cured with antibiotics alone, and the implant would have to be removed, although it can be replaced.
-In addition, there is a very small risk of infection in your breast long-term should you develop an infection elsewhere in your body.
-For this reason, you will need to take antibiotics for a few years before any kind of minor surgery, dental surgery, colonoscopy or any other procedure which might send bacteria into the blood stream.
-Because of the mastectomy, you may accumulate fluid (a seroma).
+Nonetheless, it is a serious problem because should a significant infection occur with an implant, sometimes this cannot be cured with antibiotics alone, and the implant would have to be removed, although it can be replaced.
+Also, because of the mastectomy, you may accumulate fluid (a seroma).
 This is the fluid that normally comes through the drain.
 Usually the body absorbs this, but occasionally this fluid will need to be drained in the office.

 There are certain risks that are unique to implantable devices.
 The body reacts to a foreign material by placing scar tissue around it.
 This is similar to an oyster which, in response to chronic irritation, makes a pearl around a grain of sand.
 This scar tissue or “capsule” can either be a thin, soft, unnoticeable layer, or in the extreme, this can be a firm layer of scar tissue around an implant that can be uncomfortable or even change the shape of the reconstruction.
 Should this occur, additional surgery may be necessary to remove the scar tissue and replace the implant.
 The risk of capsular contraction is unpredictable because it depends on each patient’s healing capabilities.
 Smokers heal poorly in terms of infection and wound breakdown.
 You are advised not to smoke for at least 1 month before and after surgery.
 Nicotine screening may be necessary the day of your surgery.
 IF THE TEST IS POSITIVE, YOUR SURGERY WILL BE CANCELLED.